 HVO is a company that provides transitional care, rehabilitation therapy, assisted living, long-term nursing, and Alzheimer’s care that operates in the State of Ohio.
 Peregrine is a corporation and long-term care organization with 16 facilities located throughout Ohio, which provide substantially similar services as HVO.
 Again, at a minimum the following facilities are likely at issue in this lawsuit: Autumn Court, Brookview Healthcare Center, Columbus Alzheimer Care Center, The Convalarium / Convalarium at Indian Run, Cridersville Healthcare Center, The Gardens at Celina, The Gardens of Paulding, The Gardens at St. Henry, Heatherdowns Rehabilitation & Residential Center, McCrea Manor Nursing & Rehabilitation Center, and Oak Grove Manor.
 Peregrine Columbus, Peregrine Cincinnati, and Peregrine Edgerton are companies that provide substantially similar services as HVO and operate throughout Ohio.

-The Complaint alleges that Defendants promised hourly healthcare employees that they would receive retention bonuses after working for Defendants for certain lengths of time.
+The Complaint states that Defendants promised hourly healthcare employees that they would receive retention bonuses after working for Defendants for certain lengths of time.
 Although these employees may have received such bonuses, those bonuses were allegedly not factored into their regular rate of pay for determining when paying overtime (which is to be paid at one and one-half times an employees’ regular rate of pay).